pablofgaeta/.cfg/README.md

 Create symlinks to all stow packages with: `make stow`.
 This works because the default stow directory is the current directory and the default target directory is the stow's parent.

-If this repo was cloned anywhere other than the home directory or you want to customize stow arguments, you can run individual `stow [options] [action flag] package …` commands ([documentation](https://www.gnu.org/software/stow/manual/stow.html#Invoking-Stow)).
+If this repo was cloned anywhere other than the home directory or you want to customize stow arguments, you can run individual `stow` commands ([documentation](https://www.gnu.org/software/stow/manual/stow.html#Invoking-Stow)).